 The Determining Factor for Height

 Every four years, people notice that Olympic gymnasts are short and then wonder: did gymnastics make them short, or are they the best at gymnastics because they’re short?
 The chicken or the egg dilemma; is selection bias at play?
 Scientists say the growth plates cannot be affected, except from injury, therefore gymnastics cannot make a person short.
 I say it can.
 Unlike long-distance runners, gymnasts use the legs with high-intensity as they leap around in tumbling, vault, and balance beam.
-This induces muscle hypertrophy of the calves, quadriceps, hamstrings, trapezius, abdominals, and erector spinae, among other muscles.
+This induces muscle hypertrophy of the calves, quadriceps, hamstrings, abdominals, erector spinae, and quadratus lumborum, among other muscles.
 Thus, a large contractile force is working against growth plate expansion of the limbs involved in height.

 Supporting Evidence: Comparing Urban to Rural

-Ideal Supporting Evidence: Teens Doing High-Intensity Legwork
+Ideal Supporting Evidence: Teens That Did High-Intensity Legwork

 One way to gather data for my hypothesis would be to conduct a survey on full-grown adults (i.e. ages 22-40).
 First, I would ask them what their height is.
 Second, I would ask them if they participated in karate, gymnastics, weightlifting of the legs, etc. as a developing child/teenager.
 Third, I would ask them how many months/years they were active in these sports.
 I expect the data to show a strong negative relationship between years spent doing high-intensity leg activities and (final) height.
 Karate and gymnastics qualify as high-intensity leg workouts because they involve a lot of kicking and jumping.

 Beware of people on the internet parroting the unproven theory that working out or weightlifting does not stunt growth.
 These people often cite scientists that say genetically-predetermined growth plates are responsible for overall height.
 End of story.
 Truth is, there hasn’t been a study to prove one way or the other.
 Also beware of people sharing their personal anecdote with no control variable.
 Say, for example, Jamaal from the internet says he ran track and field for all four years in high school and he’s much taller than the average American man, therefore leg workouts do not hinder height at all.
-I hope you see this is incredibly flawed.
+I hope you see that this is incredibly flawed.
 First of all, he doesn’t have a control variable—he is comparing himself to the average American—America is a very diverse country with many ethnicities.
 It would be more acceptable for him to compare his height to the average height of his ethnicity in America.
 More acceptable than that would be to compare to the average of his cousins.
 More acceptable than that would be a blood sibling.
 Ideal would be an identical twin that didn’t do any physical activity in high school.
 Secondly, running is not necessarily a high-intensity leg exercise and thus may not induce muscle growth.
-Long-distance running is low-intensity/high-repetition.
-Among the teenagers who do work out, few actually work out the calves, quadriceps, hamstrings, trapezius, abdominals, or erector spinae with high intensity.
+Sprinting is, but long-distance running is low-intensity.
+Among the teenagers who do work out, only a few actually work out the calves, quadriceps, hamstrings, abdominals, or erector spinae with high intensity.

 Implications of my Hypothesis

-The harder you work, the shorter you will grow up to be—if work was to be defined as high-intensity physical labor.
-So when I see a man that’s short, especially relative to his race, I often think to myself, “He must have worked hard when he was young.
-Maybe he took karate…” And when I see a really tall man, I cannot help but think, “He must’ve sat cross-legged in front of a TV all day as a kid.
-He’s probably never pushed himself physically.”
-I’m not saying the equation for height is 100% nurture, though.
-I acknowledge that genetics are involved.
-I would say that being short comes from generations of high-intensity leg and back work, and being tall comes from generations of comfortable living (i.e. without high-intensity leg and back work).
-This is assuming you believe in Lamarck’s Theory of Inheritance of Acquired Characteristics, which is gaining steam today as scientists understand more about epigenetic inheritance.
-And again, before you try to disprove my hypothesis with an anecdote: you need a control variable, such as a same-sex sibling; it is futile to compare your level of physical activity and final height to the national average, especially if that nation is racially diverse.
+The harder you work, the shorter you will grow up to be—if work is to be defined as high-intensity physical labor.
+When I see a short man—especially for his race—I often think to myself, “He must have worked hard when he was young.
+Maybe he helped his parents carry heavy loads every day.”
+And when I see a really tall man, I cannot help but think, “He’s probably never pushed himself physically.
+Maybe he spent his childhood sitting cross-legged in front of a TV all day.”
+I’m not saying the equation for height is 100% nurture.
+Genetics still play a role.
+I would say that being short comes from generations of high-intensity leg and back work, and being tall comes from generations of comfortable living.
+Yes, this is Lamarck’s Theory of Inheritance of Acquired Characteristics.
+Again, before you try to disprove my hypothesis with an anecdote: you need a control variable, such as a same-sex sibling.
+For example, it is a mistake to compare your level of physical activity and final height to the national average, especially if that nation is racially diverse.

-© Buism 2015
+© Buism 2020